The German shepherd is a loyal, friendly dog that loves its owners and is aware of danger at all times.

 Excellent work dogs

-When you look around you, you will find that these dogs can fill most of the workaround you.
+When you look around, you will find that these dogs can fill most of the workaround you.
 These dogs are efficient in working as guard dogs or drug sniffers, but these dogs are also efficient in guiding dogs and comforting the old and sick.

 They do not require daily bathing